Aracelikyne/Aracelikyne/README.md

 </div>

 I'm Araceli Kyne and I'm a Backend Developer!
 I currently have experience with Java, but starting to dive into React and HTML.
+I am working on breaking into the tech world.
+Feel free to connect with me!

 - 🌱 I’m currently learning AWS and Lambda, as well as HTML and CSS
 - 📫 How to reach me: email: aracelikyne@gmail.com or through the LinkedIn button below